Aref-Akminasi/aws-developer-associate/DynamoDB.md

 - Alternative Primary Key (HASH or HASH+RANGE)
 - Can be added/modified after table creation
 - You can see it as if you are creating a new table
-- If the GSI is throttled, the main table will be throttled
+- If the WCUs/RCUs in the GSI are throttled, the WCUs/RCUs in the main table will be throttled
 - Use a Global Secondary Index (GSI) when you need to query a DynamoDB table using an attribute that is not part of the primary key.
   ![GSI](./assets/47.png)

-## DynamoDB - PartiQL

-- SQL-compatible query language for DynamoDB

 ## DynamoDB - DAX